 This is our once-in-a-generation chance.

-Drawing on our experienced team and diverse partners, we foster large-scale collaboration and make philanthropic investments to deliver good jobs and a more inclusive and accessible social safety net.
-To date, we have invested nearly $30 million in nonprofits and other partners on the frontlines of change and together helped fight poverty and increase opportunity for hundreds of thousands of workers and families.
+Drawing on our experienced team and diverse partnerships, we foster large-scale collaboration and make philanthropic investments to deliver good jobs and increase access to more inclusive public benefits.
+To date, we have committed more than $42 million to nonprofits and other strategic partners on the frontlines of change and, together, have increased opportunity for hundreds of thousands of workers and families.

 Building a more equitable economy that uplifts all.